keu/docs/learn/airflow-sagemaker.md

 To complete this tutorial, you need:

 - An AWS account with:

     - Access to an S3 [storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).
 If you don't already have an account, Amazon offers 5GB of free storage in S3 for 12 months.
 This should be more than enough for this tutorial.
     - Access to [AWS SageMaker](https://aws.amazon.com/sagemaker/).
 If you don't already use SageMaker, Amazon offers a free tier for the first month.

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).

 ## Step 1: Create a role to access SageMaker

 For this tutorial, you will need to access SageMaker from your Airflow environment.
 There are multiple ways to do this, but for this tutorial you will create an AWS role that can access SageMaker and create temporary credentials for that role.

-1. From the AWS web console, go to **IAM** service page and create a new execution role for SageMaker by following the **Create execution role** [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) in the SageMaker documentation.
+1. From the AWS web console, go to **IAM** service page and create a new execution role for SageMaker.
+See [Create execution roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-create-execution-role) in the AWS documentation.

 2. Add your AWS user as a trusted entity to the role you just created.
-See [Editing the trust relationship for an existing role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html) for more instructions.
-Note that this step may not be necessary depending on how IAM roles are managed for your organization's AWS account.
+See [Editing the trust relationship for an existing role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html).
+Note that this step might not be necessary depending on how IAM roles are managed for your organization's AWS account.

 3. Using the ARN of the role you just created, generate temporary security credentials for your role.
 There are multiple methods for generating the credentials.
 For detailed instructions, see [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
-You will need the access key ID, secret access key, and session token in a later step.
+You will need the access key ID, secret access key, and session token in Step 5.

 ## Step 2: Create an S3 bucket

 Create an S3 bucket in the `us-east-2` region that will be used for storing data and model training results.
 Make sure that your bucket is accessible by the role you created in Step 1.
-For more instructions, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
+See [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

 Note that if you need to create a bucket in a different region than `us-east-2`, you will need to modify the region specified in the environment variables created in Step 3 and in the DAG code in Step 6.